livingstonlarus/runic/README.md

 ### Resource Optimization

-1. **Efficient Resource Allocation**: Assign AI agents to tracks based on their specialized capabilities
+1. **Efficient Resource Allocation**: Assign agents to tracks based on their specialized capabilities
 2. **Reduced Context Switching**: Each agent maintains focus on its domain, eliminating productivity loss from switching contexts
 3. **Parallel Problem Solving**: Address multiple challenges simultaneously rather than sequentially